The Humanities and Love – An Integrated Study of Western Cultures in the Modern Era

-This course is designed to initiate students in the study of the humanities from the point of view of love.
-This theme organizes the course’s parallel, integrated narratives that inspire participants to learn more about humanistic disciplines.
-Students become aware of how human cultures, and western cultures in particular, impact other cultures and forms of life that are hosted on planet Earth.
+The course is designed to initiate students in the study of the humanities from the point of view of love.
+This theme organizes the course’s parallel, integrated narratives from multiple disciplines.
+Students become aware of the diverse ways that love has been practiced in different times and places, of how these practices have inspired action and encouraged transformation in other cultural arenas, and of how cultures–western cultures in particular–have impacted other cultures and forms of life that are hosted on planet Earth.

-Each Lecture is correlated with a Test that measures factual knowledge as well as in-depth understanding and analytical observation of correlated aspects.
-The test is standardized and can be securely taken online as well.
-The portal that serves the course is Canvas.
+Each Lecture and related readings forms a Module.
+Modules are correlated with Tests that measure factual knowledge and assess in-depth understanding, and encourage analytical observation of interrelated aspects of the Module.
+Tests are standardized and can be securely taken online as well.
+Canvas by Instructure is the free-of-charge portal that serves the course.

+The course expands awareness of the significance of the humanities in relation to all arenas of human endeavors.
+It inspires participants to learn more about all humanistic disciplines.
 Readings are organized around periods that reflect global characteristics.
-They are based on the periodization proposed by the textbook Traditions and Encounters, that revisits global history based on these two tropes.
+They are based on the periodization proposed by the textbook Traditions and Encounters, that revisits global history based on the book title’s two recurring tropes.

 For example, the Age of Global Interdependence runs from 1500 to 1800.
-It’s a time when the lands and people of the world become more interdependent than was experienced in previous times.
-For this age, readings include a selection of sonnets and poems from the discourse of love of the Renaissance.
-The selection features authors like Dante, Petrarca, Gaspara Stampa, Veronica Franco, Louise Labe, and William Shakespeare.
+It’s described as a time when the lands and people of the world become more interdependent than was experienced in previous times.
+For this age, readings include a selection of sonnets and poems from the discourse of love that animated the Renaissance movement.
+The selection features poets like Dante, Petrarca, Gaspara Stampa, Veronica Franco, Louise Labe, and William Shakespeare.

-Subsequent readings include the French neoclassical tragedy Phedra, by Jean Racine, a selection from Lettres Persanes, whose author, philosophe Montesquieu, is advocate for cultural relativism as part of the Enlightenment, and a selection from The Story of My Life, by 18th century libertine Giacomo Casanova.
+Subsequent readings for this period include the French neoclassical tragedy Phedra, by Jansenist playwright Jean Racine, a selection from the epistolary narrative Lettres Persanes, whose author, Enlightenment philosophe Montesquieu, advocates for cultural relativism, and a selection from The Story of My Life, the autobiographical narrative by 18th century libertine Giacomo Casanova.

 The last age under study, called Age of Global Realignments, runs from 1914 to the present time.
-It is a time when new world powers emerge around which others realign.
-For this period, readings include three selections from notable voices in 20th century cultures: Sigmund Freud’s famous Lecture XXXIII, “On Femininity,” its rebuttal in Betty Friedan’s Introduction to The Feminine Mystique, and bell hook’s plea for a more loving society, in All for Love.
+It is a time when new world powers emerge, around which other systems realign.
+For this period, readings include three selections from notable voices in 20th century cultures: Sigmund Freud’s famous Lecture XXXIII, “On Femininity” (1933), its rebuttal in Betty Friedan’s “Introduction” to The Feminine Mystique (1963), and bell hook’s recent plea for a more loving society, in All for Love (2001).

 Rubrics in the course include:

 An Introduction.
-The teacher introduces the course and explains how all its parts function.
+The teacher introduces the course and explains how all its parts function, including all rubrics, readings, lectures, modules, tests, digital and presential activities.
 The students practice.

 Participation.
-Students are responsible for reading texts to be discussed and for attending and participating in class discussions.
-They are invited to bring their questions to the class, and to present their analytical observations.
-The Leadership Group can address these questions and offer further comments on the observations.
+Students are responsible for reading texts to be discussed, for attending all presential meetings, and for participating in all class discussions.
+In each class discussion meeting, the teacher sets the tone for the discussion by reminding students of the overarching questions.
+Students in the Leadership of Class Discussion group form a panel and address these questions.
+All students in the course are invited to bring their own questions to the class, and to present their analytical observations.
+The Leadership of Class Discussion Group can also address these questions and offer further comments and analytical observations.
+The teacher corroborates, clarifies, and correlates as needed.

 Service.
-The students sustain the learning community by assisting with setting p and powering the technical desk in the smart classroom.
+The students sustain the learning community by attending to technical needs in the smart classroom.
+They take turns in helping with setting up the audiovisual system and powering the technical desk as needed.
 They practice being a self-servicing learning community.

 Leadership of Class Discussion.
 Students actively co-create these steps.